 2. Connect to Wi-Fi

-This might seem obvious, but you definitely want to get your Android smartwatch connected to Wi-Fi.
+This might seem obvious, but you definitely want to get your new Android smartwatch connected to Wi-Fi.
 Many of the features you'll want to use are going to require this connection to function properly.
 If your device supports Wi-Fi connectivity, you can swipe down from the top of the screen to access the settings.
 Navigate to connectivity and select Wi-Fi.
 You'll then want to add a network.
-If a password is required, you'll need to enter it on your phone before you select connect.
+If a password is required, you'll need to enter it on your phone before selecting connect.

 You can leave the Wi-Fi setting as automatic going forward, which means your watch will always connect to the saved network when it's available.
 When you have this connection in place, you can use key features without having to keep your phone nearby at all times.
 Whether you're accessing the Google Play Store or setting reminders with Google Assistant, you'll benefit from having your watch connected to Wi-Fi.

 3. Download and pin apps